 Looking after someone with dementia can be challenging.
-At Dementia UK, we know how challenging it can be, which is why we provide dementia specialist Admiral Nurses, who give families the compassionate one-to-one support, expert guidance and practical solutions that help them face dementia with more confidence.
+At Dementia UK, we understand just how challenging it is, which is why we provide dementia specialist Admiral Nurses, who give families the compassionate one-to-one support, expert guidance and practical solutions that help them face dementia with more confidence.

 This leaflet has been written by Admiral Nurses, to offer guidance to those caring for someone from a distance.
-Looking after someone from a distance has its own challenges, as you cannot pop in regularly, and it is harder to respond to issues quickly.
+Looking after someone from a distance has its own challenges, as you can’t pop in regularly, and it’s harder to respond to issues quickly.

 What is caring from a distance?

 Caring from a distance is when you support and help someone from afar.
 It could be a mile away, ten miles, the next county or another country.

 Whether the person living with dementia lives alone, with someone else, in a care home, hospital, hospice or anywhere else, there are lots of things you can help them with.

 If you’re supporting a person with dementia, this could include:

 speaking to them on the phone, to offer companionship, support and reassurance

 paying their bills

 managing their daily household matters, such as food shopping deliveries, or arranging for their rubbish to be put out